The Snowling Queen

 WILLOW: And with good time, for else, the clutch might die.

-See certain that it grows.
+Be certain that it grows.

 They’re given to their tolls, and did they ask?